manuel-munoz-aguirre/PyHIST/docs/installation.md

 The Docker image described in the section below contains all the necessary dependencies to run PyHIST.
 Otherwise, to install locally, skip to the [installation](#installation) section.

 # PyHIST Docker image
-The public docker image for PyHIST can be downloaded from the Docker Hub:
+The public Docker image for PyHIST can be downloaded from the Docker Hub:
 ```shell
 docker pull [TO DO]
 ```